hazelchain/Hazelchain/README.md

 easy to understand cryptocurrency.

-To distribute coins as well as reduce Hazelchain's carbon footprint, hazelchain was developed to be able to switch between 2 concensus algorithms, both [proof of work](https://www.investopedia.com/terms/p/proof-work.asp) and [proof of stake](https://www.investopedia.com/terms/p/proof-stake-pos.asp)
+To distribute coins as well as reduce Hazelchain's carbon footprint, hazelchain was developed to be able to switch between 2 consensus algorithms, both [proof of work](https://www.investopedia.com/terms/p/proof-work.asp) and [proof of stake](https://www.investopedia.com/terms/p/proof-stake-pos.asp)

 ---

 ## Running

+###### Warning: this was tested on Windows with MinGW-x86, results with other programs may vary

 ### Prerequisites: